Vinho Verde: Styles

-The majority of the wines classified as Vinho Verde are white, but the region is also known for the production of red and rose wines.
+The majority of the wines classified as Vinho Verde are white, but the region is also known for the production of red and rosé wines.
 The white Vinho Verde is very fresh, due to its natural acidity, with fruity and floral aromas that depend on the grape variety.
-The white wines are lemon- or straw-coloured, around 8.5 to 11% alcohol, and are made from local grape varieties Loureiro, Arinto, Trajadura, Avesso, and Azal.
+The white wines are lemon- or straw-coloured, around 8.5 to 11% alcohol, and are made from local grape varieties Loureiro, Arinto, Trajadura, Avesso, and Azal Branco.
 At less than one bar of CO_{2} pressure, they do not quite qualify as semi-sparkling wines but are nonetheless slightly sparkling.

-The red and rose Vinho Verde wines are much less common than the white ones.
+The red and rosé Vinho Verde wines are much less common than the white ones.
 That is caused mainly by the region's climatic conditions with its relatively cool temperatures and high level of rainfall that make it impossible for the red wine grapes to ripen.
 The Vinho Verde red wines usually have red color and a fruity flavor with the tasting notes of pepper, peony, and sour plum.
-Vinho Verde rose wines are also not very common, they have a slightly pink or intense color and red berries flavor.
+Vinho Verde rosé wines are also not very common, they have a slightly pink or intense color and red berries flavor.

 Vinho Alvarinho is made from Alvarinho grapes, from a designated subregion of Monção and Melgaço.
 It has more alcohol (11.5 to 14%) and ripe tropical aromas.
 The reds are deep red and tannic, and are mostly made from Vinhão, Borraçal and Amaral grapes.
 The rosés are very fresh and fruity, usually made from Espadeiro and Padeiro grapes.